 LinkedIn Career Page

-Since technicians are so difficult to find, you can also include a link to your Top Shop page from your website or career page to give them a better idea of why your shop is a great place for techs to work.
+Since technicians are particularly difficult to find, you can also include a link to your Top Shop page from your website or career page to give them a better idea of why technicians love working at your shop.

 Work with Local Schools and Colleges